technic960183/spherimatch/docs/source/tutorial/index.rst

 Tutorials
 =========

-This section contains tutorials on how to use the **pycorrelator** package.
+This section contains tutorials on how to use the **spherimatch** package.

 .. toctree::